A beautiful and bright dress that Frida Kahlo wore

 Coat

-A coat is an outerwear garment similar to a jacket, but longer in length and in my mind, designed for colder weather.
-I personally prefer to make a coat from fabric created from natural fibres but you can use synthetic fibres.
-An interlining can be added for extra warmth, and lining makes getting a coat on and off much easier.
+A coat is an outerwear garment like a jacket, but longer in length.
+I personally prefer to make a coat from fabric created from natural fibers but you can use synthetic fibers.

 Corset